pkarsy/sshportfw/README.md

 - In most cases, the authentication mechanism is a mere password (LuCi for example).
 This is hardly an acceptable solution these days.
 Compare this with SSH protected with a FIDO token.

 - Even worse, some network services are not password protected (a printer queue).
-Sending a print job from the Internet (even if using TLS) is not an option at all, but SSH port forwarding offers a really elegant solution.
+Having a printer accepting jobs from the whole Internet (even if using TLS) is not an option at all, but SSH port forwarding offers a really elegant solution.